TG9541/stm8ef/README.md

 # STM8S eForth (stm8ef)

-This is a refactored port of Dr. C.H.
-Ting's eForth for the *STM8S Discovery* to STM8S *Value Line* µCs boards based using the [SDCC toolchain](http://sdcc.sourceforge.net/).
-By using SDCC mixing Forth, assembler, and C is possible.
+This is a heavily refactored port of Dr. C.H.
+Ting's eForth for the *STM8S Discovery* to STM8S *Value Line* µCs boards and the [SDCC toolchain](http://sdcc.sourceforge.net/).
+Mixing C, Forth, and assembler is possible.

 The binary of the core interactive Forth system uses below 4700 bytes, including the overhead from SDCC, like C startup code, and interrupt tables.
+The binary size with a rich feature feature set, including *Compile to Flash* and *Background Task*, is below 5400 bytes!

 Please refer to the [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) for more information!

 ## Overview

-Many changes to the original source are due to "board support" for Chinese made STM8S based low-cost "gadgets".
-There are also important additions, like [background control tasks](https://github.com/TG9541/stm8ef/wiki/eForth-Background-Task).

-Changes for refactoring the original code:

-* SDCC tool chain "ASxxxx V2.0" syntax
-* Usage of the SDCC linker with declaration of ISR routines in `main.c`
-* STM8S105C6 dependencies removed (e.g. RAM layout, UART2)
-* Flexible RAM layout, meaningful symbols for RAM locations
-* conditional code for different target boards
-* some bugfixes (e.g. SEE better for "Subroutine Threaded")
-* reduced binary size (core binary now below 4700 bytes down from more than 5500 bytes)

 New features:

+* compile Forth words to Flash
-* concurrent `INPUT-PROCESS-OUTPUT background` tasks with a fixed cycle (e.g. 5ms using TIM2)
+* background tasks for concurrent `INPUT-PROCESS-OUTPUT` processing with a fixed cycle time (e.g. 5ms using TIM2)
 * support for [boards with 7Seg-LED UI](https://github.com/TG9541/stm8ef/wiki/eForth-Background-Task): in a background task, `123 .` goes to the 7Seg-LED display, and `?KEY` reads board keys
 * words for board keys, ADC, outputs/relays/leds
-* words for Flash, EEPROM, direct bit operations, inv. order 16bit memory access
+* words for Flash, EEPROM, direct bit operations, inverted order 16bit memory access
-* constituting words of core compiler, interpreter, etc can be removed from dictionary, for clarity and to safe ROM space
+* constituting words of core compiler, interpreter, etc can be removed from dictionary to save ROM space and clean up the vocabulary

+Many changes to the original source are due to "board support" for Chinese made [STM8S based very low cost boards][WG1].

+Canges that required refactoring the original code:

+* use of the free SDCC tool chain ("ASxxxx V2.0" syntax, SDCC linker with declaration of ISR routines in `main.c`)
+* removal of hard STM8S105C6 dependencies (e.g. RAM layout, UART2)
+* flexible RAM layout, meaningful symbols for RAM locations
+* conditional code for different target boards with a subdirectory based configuration framework
+* some bugfixes (e.g. SEE better for "Subroutine Threaded")
+* reduced binary size (core binary now below 4700 bytes, down from more than 5500 bytes)

 ## Support for STM8S Value Line µC